 I’m a Chicago-area researcher, UX designer, and writer.
-As a user advocate with deep roots in marketing and sales, I believe that great experiences are integral to strong brands and business results.
-Because I love to collaborate and learn from others, I also co-founded the Chicago North Shore UX Meetup.
+As a user advocate with deep roots in marketing strategy and sales, I believe that great experiences are integral to strong brands and reliable business results.

-When I’m not designing or researching, my other passions include running, storytelling and performing.
+My non-UX passions include running, cycling, and watching BBC history documentaries.
 I’m an award-winning fiction writer working on my first full-length novel, and have studied both stand-up and improv comedy.

 Also: I once helped an astronaut check his email.